ATlexEide/furrventions/README.md

   - Time
   - Price
   - How many spots/attendees?
 (If applicable)
-- Roomparties
-  - How da hell do you find them without asking around?

 ### So how is this site gonna help?

-I want to enable convention organizers and congoers to easily post a convention or meet and have it all gathered in one easily searchable site.
+I want to enable convention organizers and attendees to easily post a convention or meet and have it all gathered in one easily searchable site.

 ### Is there gonna be any difficulties with this?